DHTMLX/gantt-docs/data/web/svelte.md

 ### Methods

+Retrieve the store object:

 ~~~html
 let store;

 <Gantt bind:store />;
 ~~~

-and now you can use store's API to get or modify data.
+and now you can use the store's API to get or modify data:

 ~~~ts
 interface IStore {